MPSTR24/laravel-interface-generator/readme.md

 - Interface Generation: Automatically generate TypeScript interfaces from Laravel
     - Generates interfaces from your model's fillable attributes or from your model's database migration.
 - Relationship Detection: Automatically includes relationships in your interfaces.
+  - With the ability to disable this feature.
 - Customisable Suffix: Ability to customise or remove a suffix to each interface.
 - Model Targeting: Ability to generate interfaces on all or specific models.
 ## Installation